ATTX-project/ATTX-project.github.io/attx_project/Running-the-ATTX-containerised-application-stack-in-your-own-PC-or-Mac.md

 * [On all Operating Systems](https://docs.docker.com/compose/install/)

 ## Running the ATTX application stack with Docker
-With Docker CE and Docker Compose successfully installed, you can now download the docker-compose.yml file that defines the ATTX containerised applications and service to your PC or Mac.
+With Docker CE and Docker Compose successfully installed, you can now download the `docker-compose.yml` file that defines the ATTX containerised applications and service to your PC or Mac.

-1. Download the ATTX docker-compose.yml file from https://github.com/ATTX-project/platform-deployment/blob/dev/dcompose/docker-compose.yml to a directory in your host machine.
+1. Download the ATTX `docker-compose.yml` file from https://github.com/ATTX-project/platform-deployment/blob/dev/dcompose/docker-compose.yml to a directory in your host machine.
-2. Open a command line terminal in your host machine (or even the Docker Quickstart Terminal if you're using Windows or Mac) and change your working directory to the one where you downloaded the ATTX docker-compose.yml file.
+2. Open a command line terminal in your host machine (or even the Docker Quickstart Terminal if you're using Windows or Mac) and change your working directory to the one where you downloaded the ATTX `docker-compose.yml` file.
-3. In the directory where you downloaded the ATTX docker-compose.yml run the command "docker-compose up".
+3. In the directory where you downloaded the ATTX `docker-compose.yml` run the command `docker-compose up`.
 This will start up the containerised ATTX applications and services.
 5. You can follow the startup messages of containerised ATTX stack on the terminal.
 Once the message `_attx_uv_dpus_1 exited with status 0` is displayed, you can assume that the stack is up and running (meaning that all containers have been started and that the ATTX DPUs have been deployed to UnifiedViews).